Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 15. Bombora

-Bombora is an intent data provider that tells businesses which companies are actively researching products and services.
-It collects data from a cooperative of B2B websites, allowing it to track content consumption and identify surges in interest around specific topics.
-This data is then sold to B2B marketers and integrated into their ABM platforms.
+Bombora is an intent data provider that identifies which companies are actively researching products and services.
+It collects data from a cooperative of B2B websites, tracking content consumption patterns to identify surges in interest around specific topics.
+This data is then integrated into ABM platforms, CRM systems, and marketing automation tools to improve account scoring and prioritization.

 Key Features:

-• Provides company-level intent data based on content consumption
+• Company-level intent data based on content consumption patterns

-• Tracks interest surges across thousands of B2B topics
+• Interest surge tracking across thousands of B2B topics

-• Integrates with major ABM, marketing automation, and CRM platforms
+• Integrations with major ABM, marketing automation, and CRM platforms

-• Offers analytics to measure the impact of intent data on pipeline
+• Analytics to measure the impact of intent data on pipeline

-• Provides a list of in-market accounts for sales and marketing outreach
+• In-market account lists for sales and marketing outreach prioritization

-• Data is sourced from a cooperative of B2B media companies and vendors
+• Data sourced from a cooperative of B2B media companies and vendors

 Learn More About Bombora